Some may wonder why I share and discuss “Disney things” so often.

 I’ve learned, and continue to learn, a great deal from the Disney Institute through their blog, books, social media, and other communications.

-Janet and I now have a son and daughter-in-law who work for the Walt Disney Company at Walt Disney World.
+Janet and I now have a son and daughter-in-law who work for the Walt Disney Company in Orlando.
 I learn a great deal of DThink from Robert and Kat as well.

 I hope you can attend a Disney Institute course someday.
 Check them out at www.DisneyInstitute.com and read their blog.
 I know you can benefit from their willingness to share “how we do it” and their help to make it fit whatever you do.